opencast/opencast/docs/guides/admin/docs/installation/multiple-servers.md

 ### org.opencastproject.serviceregistry.impl.ServiceRegistryJpaImpl.cfg

-To ensure that jobs are not dispatched by non-admin nodes you may also want to set:
+To ensure that jobs are not dispatched by non-admin nodes, on these you should also set:

     dispatchinterval=0